-Leica Q2 vs Leica 28mm APO Summicron-SL Lens
+Leica Q2 Lens vs Leica 28mm APO Summicron-SL Lens

 Here we go!
-The Leica Q2 vs Leica 28mm.
-Today we’re going to compare two 28mm Leica lenses: The 28mm Summilux attached to the Leica Q2 and the 28mm Summicron SL that’s part of the Leica SL line of mirrorless cameras.
+The Leica Q2 lens vs Leica 28mm.
+Today we’re going to compare two 28mm Leica lenses: The 28mm Summilux attached to the Leica Q3 and Q2 and the 28mm Summicron SL that’s part of the Leica SL line of mirrorless cameras.

 I’ve been using the Leica Q2 as part of my wedding photography kit for the past couple years alongside a pair of SL2-S’.
 Check out a post all about that here.
 I was originally drawn to it because of it’s size and the fact that it has a battery that’s interchangeable with the SL’s, but mainly because of the lens fixed to it – the 28mm Summilux.